rockboroschool/website/wp-content/plugins/google-captcha/readme.txt

 = Help & Support =

 Visit our Help Center if you have any questions, our friendly Support Team is happy to help - <https://support.bestwebsoft.com/>

+= Affiliate Program =

+Earn 20% commission by selling the premium WordPress plugins and themes by BestWebSoft - <https://bestwebsoft.com/affiliate/>

 = Translation =